samapriya/Planet-GEE-Pipeline-CLI/README.md

-    aoijson             Tool to convert KML, Shapefile,WKT,GeoJSON or Landsat WRS PathRow file to AreaOfInterest.JSON file with structured query for use with Planet API 1.0 activatepl          Tool to query and/or activate Planet Assets space               Tool to query total download size of activated assets & local space left for download
+    aoijson             Tool to convert KML, Shapefile,WKT,GeoJSON or Landsat WRS PathRow file to AreaOfInterest.JSON file with structured query for use with Planet API 1.0 idlist              Creates an IDLIST that intersects AOI JSON activatepl          Tool to activate Planet Assets
+    space               Tool to query total download size of activated assets & local space left for download
     downloadpl          Tool to download Planet Assets